Sir Thomas More

-Thomas More was born on February 7, 1478 and died on July 6, 1535.
-During his lifetime he was a lawyer an author a statesman and Lord High Chancellor of England as well as a renascences humanist.
+Thomas More was born on February 7, 1478, and died on July 6, 1535.
+During his lifetime, he was a lawyer and author, a statesman, and Lord High Chancellor of England as well as a renascences humanist.
 He is even highly regarded in Russia as an early communist do to his view on property in his Book Utopia.

-There is much to write about More.
-He didn’t start out to be a Lawyer but a monk, he soon came to realize that the life of a Monk was not for him.
-He was a pious man that firmly believed in the tenets of The Catholic Church and The Popes rule of the Church.
-He was in conflict with Martin Luther and William Tyndale when the reformation began.
+He didn’t start out to be a Lawyer but a monk; he soon came to realize that the life of a Monk was not for him.
+He was a pious man that firmly believed in the tenets of The Catholic Church and The Pope’s rule of the Church.
+He conflicted with Martin Luther and William Tyndale when the reformation began.

-Henry the VIII was married to Catherin of Aragon for a number of years and she had not produced a male heir for him, though she did have two daughters Mary and Elizabeth.
-This was the 14th century and so science had not yet discovered that men were the ones that decided the sex of a child.
-Henry wanted a male heir to his throne and appealed to the Pope to allow him to divorce in order for him to marry Anne Boleyn.
+Henry VIII was married to Catherin of Aragon for a number of years, and she had not produced a male heir for him, though she did have two daughters, Mary and Elizabeth.
+This was the 14th century, and so science had not yet discovered that men were the ones that decided the sex of a child.
+Henry wanted a male heir to his throne and appealed to the Pope to allow him to divorce for him to marry Anne Boleyn.
 The Pope refused to allow this.
-After several attempts to persuade the Pope to allow the divorce, Henry made the decision that England would break with the Catholic Church.
+After several attempts to persuade the Pope to allow the divorce, Henry decided that England would break with the Catholic Church.

 It is here that we must pause a moment.
-The reformation of the church was brought about by Martin Luther.
+Martin Luther brought about the reformation of the church.
 Luther recognized that the clergy and the church itself had become corrupt.
 The selling of indulgences to get you or a loved one out of purgatory was a common practice, As well as the worshipping of relics.

-Thomas More could not openly disagree with Henry and so he stayed silent on the matter.
-Whenever he was asked about Henry being the head of the church More’s reply would be that “he was a faithful subject to the king.”
-Henry however wanted More’s approval and so he made the noblemen of England take an Oath of Supremacy.
+Thomas More could not openly disagree with Henry, so he stayed silent.
+Whenever he was asked about Henry being the head of the church, More would reply that “he was a faithful subject to the king.”
+Henry, however, wanted More’s approval, so he made England’s noblemen take an Oath of Supremacy.
 This Thomas More would not do.
 First Henry had More locked in the tower of London.
 More still would not take the oath.
-So on July 6, 1535 Henry had More beheaded.
-His head was then placed on traitors gate, a part of London Bridge, where it is said his daughter Margaret took it.
+So on July 6, 1535, Henry had More beheaded.
+His head was then placed on traitor’s gate, a part of London Bridge, where it is said his daughter Margaret took it.

 More’s writing, those pieces which still endure, are still considered relevant today.